justice-rage/complete-js-udemy-course-06-modal-window/README.md

 ## Description

-#### _A small web application designed to open modal windows with a click event, and close modal windows with the escap key, pressing th close button, as well as pressing outside of the modal window, _
+#### A small web application designed to open modal windows with a click event, and close modal windows with the escap key, pressing th close button, as well as pressing outside of the modal windows.

 ## Technologies Used